standard-for-public-code/standard-for-public-code/introduction.md

     * Core values
         * Inclusive, usable, open, legible, accountable, accessible and sustainable
     * Collaboration between (public) organisations and the pooling of resources
-* Public code is for:
-    * Policy makers
-    * Business and project management
-    * Developers and designers

 * What is important to take into account when writing public policy for the digital age
 * What is important to take into account when writing software for a public goal
 * Procuring 'public code'